DensityCo/charts/src/charts/line-chart/README.md

 chart.
 In a similar fashion to an axis, an overlay presents itself in the form of a function that is called by the user with configuration parameters.
 However, overlays are much more managed than axes - they are called as part a data join.
-Therefore, an overlay is expected to return an object from its top-level fucntion that contains three subkeys: `enter`, `merge`, and `exit`.
-Each is similar to the nexted-function inside of an axis: it takes a number of chart-specific configuration values and an selection to render within.
-Each function is called in its respective lifecycle step: `enter` when a new overlay is drawn, `merge` when the overlay should be updated, and `exit` when the overlay should be removed.
+Therefore, an overlay is expected to return an object from its top-level function that contains three subkeys: `enter`, `merge`, and `exit`.
+Each is similar to the nested-function inside of an axis: it takes a number of chart-specific configuration values and an selection to render within.
+Each function is called in its respective life cycle step: `enter` when a new overlay is drawn, `merge` when the overlay should be updated, and `exit` when the overlay should be removed.
 Here's a basic example: